Las Vegas Schools with Life Sciences Degree Programs

 Comparison of Schools

-The following table provides an overview of facts about the schools that can help students find their best option.
+The following table provides an overview of the facts about the schools that can help students find their best option.

 |College of Southern Nevada||University of Nevada - Las Vegas||Nevada State College|